aae2079/drum-machine/drum_machine_plan.md

 # 2D Membrane Drum Machine - Complete Implementation Plan

-**Tech Stack**: C++ with SDL2 (or SFML)
+**Tech Stack**: C++ with OpenGL (GLFW) and PortAudio

-**NOTE**: 11/22/25 - Original implentation of this plan was desgined by Claude AI

 ## Project Overview
-Build a physically-accurate drum machine by simulating a 2D membrane using the wave equation.
-The simulation will generate real audio from the membrane vibrations and provide an interactive GUI for user control.
+Build a physically-accurate drum machine by simulating a 2D membrane using the FDM numerical solution of the 2D wave equation.
+The simulation will generate real time audio from the membrane vibrations and provide an interactive GUI for user control.

 ---